NWSpitfire/AP121-OpenWRT-Install/README.md

 4: Run TFTPD64. **It is __Vital__ that you run TFTPD64 in administrator mode, to do this __Right Click__ on the TFTPD64 icon and select __Run As Administrator__, accepting any security prompts that will pop up.**

-###### NOTE: If you do not run TFTPD64 in administrator mode, the TFTP server will be detected by the Aerohive successfully, but it __Will Not__ transfer the file.
+###### NOTE: If you do not run TFTPD64 in administrator mode, the TFTP server will be detected by the Aerohive successfully, but it WILL NOT transfer the file.
 Instead it will either throw a bad checksum error, or it will sit retrying the connection until it eventually times out with a timeout error.
-I can only assume this is because TFTPD64 does not have permission to read the .bin file in Documents without administrator privileges?
+I can only assume this is because TFTPD64 does not have permission to read the .bin file in Documents without administrator privileges.

 5: In TFTPD64, go to settings and set "Bind TFTP to this Address" to 192.168.1.10 (the box is a dropdown menu).